merenlab/merenlab.org/data/refining-espinoza-mags/index.md

-In order to compare between the MAGs from the original Espinoza et al publication and our refined MAGs, we examined the completion and redundancy values that were generated using the collection of single-copy core genes from [Campbell _et al_](https://www.pnas.org/content/110/14/5540).
+In order to compare between the MAGs from the original Espinoza et al publication and our refined MAGs, we examined the completion and redundancy values that were generated using the collection of single-copy core genes from [Campbell et al.](https://www.pnas.org/content/110/14/5540).
 These values are included in the bins_summary.txt file inside each SUMMARY folder that was created by anvi-summarize.

-The following file includes the completion and redundancy for the original MAGs from Espinoza _et al_:
+The following file includes the completion and redundancy for the original MAGs from Espinoza et al.:

 ```bash
 08_SUMMARY/bins_summary.txt